Michael Flatley: Early career

-After graduating high school, Flatley worked in various fields.
+After graduating high school, Flatley worked in various fields, including as a stockbroker, a blackjack gambler, and a flautist.
 From 1978 to 1979, Flatley toured with Green Fields of America.
 In the 1980s, he toured with The Chieftains, though he was turned down when he requested to become a full-time member of the band.

 Riverdance

-After attracting the attention of Ireland's president, Mary Robinson, and dance-show producers, Flatley was invited to help create an intermission show for the 1994 Eurovision Song Contest.
-He performed a 7-minute show titled "Riverdance" for the interval act of the contest, which was held in Ireland.
+After attracting the attention of President of Ireland Mary Robinson and dance-show producers, Flatley was invited to help create an intermission show for the 1994 Eurovision Song Contest.
+He performed in a 7-minute show titled "Riverdance" for the interval act of the contest, which was held in Ireland.
 After receiving worldwide acclaim, Flatley pushed to turn the show into a full-length production, which became Riverdance.
-The show was produced by Moya Doherty, with principal choreography by Flatley and lead performances by Flatley and Jean Butler.
-His creation debuted in February of 1995 at the Point Theatre in Dublin.
+The show was produced by Moya Doherty, with principal choreography and lead performances by Flatley and Jean Butler.
+It debuted in February of 1995 at the Point Theatre in Dublin.

 In September 1995, after the show sold out, Flatley left Riverdance to pursue what would eventually become Lord of the Dance.
 Flatley had been in a dispute with the Riverdance producers over his salary and royalty fees.
-He was fired the night before the show was set to begin its second run in London and replaced with Colin Dunne.
+He was fired the night before the show was set to begin its second run in London, being replaced by Colin Dunne.
 He also reportedly did not work well with Butler, though on the split, Flatley said, "I just wanted control over the work that I had created myself.
 That's all.
 I don't think that that's too much to ask.
 I felt like I built it and they took it, and that's the end of it... and it hurt."
+Flatley paid approximately £1 million to settle a wrongful termination lawsuit from his former manager, John Reid.

 Lord of the Dance and Feet of Flames

-Immediately after the Riverdance split, Flatley decided to create his own show, Lord of the Dance, which was capable of playing in arenas and stadiums aside from traditional theaters.
-It premiered in June 1996 at the Point Theatre (now 3Arena) in Dublin then made its U.K. premiere at the London Coliseum.
+After the Riverdance split, Flatley created his own show, Lord of the Dance, which was capable of playing in arenas and stadiums aside from traditional theaters.
+It premiered in June 1996 at the Point Theatre (now 3Arena) in Dublin, the same venue where Riverdance premiered, then made its U.K. premiere at the London Coliseum.
 The music for the show was composed by Ronan Hardiman.
-In 1997, Flatley earned £36 million, ranking him 25th among the world's highest earning entertainers.
+In 1997, Flatley earned £36 million, making him the 25th-highest earning entertainer in the world.